 Programme announcement – Admissions

-Next MSc in Bioeconomy: Biotechnology and Law class starts in November 2020.
-Interested parties are invited to submit their application by November 1st 2020 or until places are filled, by following instructions at the page ‘Apply to UCIPS’.
+Next MSc in Bioeconomy: Biotechnology and Law class starts in November 2023.
+Interested parties are invited to submit their application by 15 October 2023 or until places are filled, by following instructions at the applicatios page.

 Ideal Career path